The Kormendy Relation in the First Billion Years: Evidence from $JWST$: Introduction

 However, deviations from the KR are also seen that encode the physical processes governing spheroid assembly, thereby reflecting their distinct formation scenarios \citep[e.g.][]{gadotti2009, gao_etal2020, pastrav2021}.
 Dissipative (wet) mergers or rapid collapse result in strong starbursts and produce compact, high surface-brightness systems, thereby steepening the relation.
 On the other hand, dissipationless (dry) mergers result in larger and more diffuse spheroids, thereby flattening the slope and increasing the scatter \citep[e.g.][]{bekki1998, nipoti_etal2003, hopkins_etal2009b}.
 The zero-point of the KR is found to be sensitive to systematic changes in the mass-to-light ratio, stellar population properties, IMF variations, kinematics, and dark matter content \citep[e.g.][]{Prugniel_Simien1996, Forbes_etal1998, Borriello_etal2003, Cappellari_etal2006, auger_etal2010}.
 Studies further show that the slope and scatter of the relation depend on galaxy mass.
-Massive ellipticals are found to follow a tight KR sequence, whereas, low-luminosity systems deviate systematically from this locus, indicating structural non-homology and pointing towards distinct formative and evolutionary pathways \citep{Nigoche-Netro_etal2008,LaBarbera_etal2010}.
-A similar dichotomy is observed among bulges in disk galaxies.
-Classical bulges align closely with the ETG KR, indicating similar formation scenarios, whereas pseudo-bulges lie systematically below it \citep{sachdeva_etal2017, sachdeva_etal2020, gao_etal2020}.
+This is expected because the KR is a projection of the \textit{Fundamental Plane} along the velocity-dispersion axis.
+For dispersion-supported systems such as ETGs, the velocity dispersion traces the depth of the gravitational potential well and therefore correlates strongly with galaxy stellar mass.
+Massive Es are found to follow a tight KR sequence, whereas, low-luminosity systems deviate systematically from this locus, indicating structural non-homology and pointing towards distinct formative and evolutionary pathways \citep{Nigoche-Netro_etal2008,LaBarbera_etal2010}.
+This is further supported by recent work on extreme low-luminosity systems such as ultra-diffuse galaxies (UDGs) which occupy a different locus in the KR plane \citep{zoller-etal2024}.
+A similar dichotomy is observed among bulges in disk galaxies, where classical bulges align closely with the ETG KR, indicating similar formation scenarios, whereas pseudo-bulges lie systematically below it \citep{sachdeva_etal2017, sachdeva_etal2020, gao_etal2020}.

 Observations at higher redshift provide further insight into the assembly of spheroidal systems at earlier times. \citet{sachdeva_saha2018} discovered a population of bright, compact bulges (0.4 $<z$ $<$ 1.0) with high surface brightness and small radii, suggesting that at least some bulges assembled the bulk of their structure early in cosmic time.
 At $z \sim $ 1--2, massive ETGs are also observed to be more compact and centrally dense than their local counterparts \citep{longhetti_etal2007, damjanov_etal2009}.
 Their offsets from the local KR also show that passive luminosity fading alone is insufficient to connect them to low-$z$ counterparts and that substantial size growth is required to bridge the gap \citep[e.g.][]{Rettura_etal2010, van_der_Wel_etal2008,naab_etal2009,saracco_etal2014}.
 In addition to the above, the measured KR slope also depends on the observed wavelength \citep[e.g.][]{Tortorelli_etal2023} and sample-selection criteria \citep[e.g.][]{saracco_etal2010, Fagioli_etal2016, Tortorelli_etal2018}, highlighting the need for homogeneous analyses when assessing the evolution of the relation over cosmic time.
 Together, these results highlight that the KR may evolve with redshift, reflecting a possible variation in the relative importance of dissipative process, quenching, and subsequent size growth in the assembly of spheroidal systems.